jlevy/og-equity-compensation/README.md

 🄳 A [**C corporation (or C corp)**](https://en.wikipedia.org/wiki/C_corporation) is a type of stock corporation in the United States with certain federal [tax treatment](https://ct.wolterskluwer.com/resource-center/articles/what-c-corporation).
-It is the [most prevalent](https://www.investopedia.com/terms/c/c-corporation.asp) kind of corporation.
-Most large, well-known American companies are C corporations.
+It is the most prevalent kind of corporation.[^investoped.m9wdqp] Most large, well-known American companies are C corporations.
 C corporations differ from
 [S corporations](https://www.incorporate.com/starting-a-business/s-corporation) and other business entities in several ways, including how income is taxed and who may own stock.